SakshiPandey97/UniBazaar/Sprint4.md

 ---

 ## Summary of Work Done in Sprint 4
-Throughout Sprint 4, the team brought UniBazaar across the finish line by implementing and polishing all critical user‑facing features, from authentication flows and OTP management to a fully integrated chat system.
-Frontend enhancements delivered a more responsive, intuitive UI—updating pages like About Us and FrontPage, and streamlining search and messaging interactions.
-On the backend, user and messaging services were containerized and deployed to Azure, and unit tests were expanded to ensure long‑term stability.
-Finally, we squashed numerous cross‑platform bugs, optimized our services, and successfully deployed the completed project to Vercel, making the platform live at https://uni-bazaar.vercel.app/.
+In Sprint 4, the team focused on implementing and refining key user-facing functionalities for UniBazaar.
+We successfully added the ability to edit and delete products, fuzzy search products, and message sellers, which are now fully integrated and operational.
+Additionally, we polished the authentication flows and OTP management to enhance security and user experience.
+Frontend enhancements were made to improve the responsiveness and intuitiveness of the UI, including updates to pages like About Us and FrontPage.
+On the backend, user and messaging services were containerized and deployed to Azure, with expanded unit tests to ensure long-term stability.
+After addressing cross-platform bugs and optimizing services, the platform was successfully deployed to Vercel and is now live at https://unibazaar.vercel.app/.

 ## UniBazaar User API Documentation
 This section of the document describes the UniBazaar backend API for user management.
 It covers the **design choices**, **request/response formats**, **error handling**, and **sample JSON** requests for each endpoint.